Масло календули: натуральний догляд за шкірою - Nutritive Cosmetics

 Calendula oil vs Coconut oil

-Calendula oil vs. Rosehip oil
+Calendula oil vs Rosehip oil

 Calendula oil vs Olive oil

-Benefits of calendula oil for skin
+Benefits of calendula oil for the skin

 1. Soothing properties

 Calendula oil has powerful anti-inflammatory properties, making it ideal for soothing irritated and sensitive skin.
-It helps reduce redness, itching and inflammation, which is especially beneficial for people with eczema, dermatitis and other skin conditions.
+It helps reduce redness, itching, and inflammation, which is especially beneficial for people with eczema, dermatitis, and other skin conditions.

-• Hydration and nutrition
+• Moisturizing and nourishing

 • Regeneration and healing